Program Overview

 DAY 2: CROSS THE INTERNATIONAL DATE LINE

-Our first stop in Australia will take us to the “Far North Queensland”.
-After landing in Cairns, we will spend a full day in Kuranda, learning how to throw a boomerang, practice playing the didgeridoo, and we’ll enjoy a traditional Aussie BBQ lunch.
+Our next stop will take us to the “Far North Queensland”.
+We will spend a full day in Kuranda, learning how to throw a boomerang, practice playing the didgeridoo, and we’ll enjoy a traditional Aussie BBQ lunch.
 You’ll also have the get up close with koalas and kangaroos, and immerse yourself in a greenhouse full of butterflies!
 In-between the adventure activities, we’ll take the time to explore the bustling city of Cairns, including visiting the famous night markets where you can pick up a souvenir or two!

-Next up is our service adventure where we’ll head inland to the Yungaburra.
+Next up is our service adventure inland when we head to the Yungaburra.
 During the next few days we will work on a variety of local projects all related to the care and rehabilitation of native wildlife and flora.
 Get to know this part of rural Australia with incredible natural landscapes and stunning wildlife.
 See agile Wallabies living happily in suburbia before climbing the Great Escarpment onto the Atherton Tablelands where you will visit a huge strangler fig and look for the smallest and most primitive of the kangaroo species.

 Some service hours will be spent working at the TREAT nursery, a cooperative approach to revegetation involving government and community resources.
 At the display center, you will be able to see all of the work of the last 35 years made by this remarkable community group and how you will help contribute to this work!
 Take a break from your service work for relaxing walks to beautiful waterfalls in a secluded part of the park.